opencredo/venafi-vault-wizard/README.md

 To quickly start exploring the use of the Venafi Vault Wizard, (VVW) a test environment with a VM running Vault can be easily set up using Vagrant.
 This will provide the VVW tool with a Vault server to install the [vault-pki-backend-venafi](https://github.com/Venafi/vault-pki-backend-venafi) and [vault-pki-monitor-venafi](https://github.com/Venafi/vault-pki-monitor-venafi) plugins.
 After they have been installed, certificates can be requested directly from the Vault instance.
-A Venafi TPP instance must be available, or alternatively Venafi-as-a-Service can be used with some minor modifications.
+Either a Venafi TPP instance must be available, or alternatively Venafi as a Service can be used.

 First, build the Venafi Vault Wizard, (VVW) tool.
 The binary will be placed in `./bin` at the root of the project.